Hiking the Diamond Head Trail (Lēʻahi) in Waikīkī on Oʻahu, Hawaiʻi

 Hiking the Diamond Head Trail

-The Diamond Head Trail or Lēʻahi Trail is fairly straightforward hike.
-There’s only one split toward the end of the trail where you have the option of going two different ways to reach the summit.
+The Diamond Head Crater Trail, also called Lēʻahi Trail, is fairly straightforward day hike, as there’s only one split toward the end of the hike where visitors have the option of taking one of two different routes up to the summit.

 Diamond Head Trailhead